I5UCC/VRCTextboxOSC/README.md

 An OSC application to communicate with VRChats new "Text Chatbox" system.
 This can directly replace the in game Keyboard for the Chat box and update it in real time!
 (With a bit of a delay tho) <br><br>
 I has two modes:
-1. Auto update as you type (Adjusted to VRCs rate limits)
+1. Auto update
+ - Continuosly Updates the textbox with your written text.
+Pressing enter clears the Chatbox.
+ - Continuous Writing: When the maximum Character limit is reached it removes the first word so you can continue typing.
 2. Manually send by pressing enter or the send button.

 # Showcase

 https://user-images.githubusercontent.com/43730681/184694019-4a272780-5bba-40a5-835e-1b62ce395943.mp4

 ## How to use